walterhiggins/WMPJS/README.md

      CraftPlayer{name=abcdefg}, CraftPlayer{name=hijklmn}, CraftPlayer{name=opqrst}

 For a leaderboard display you'll want something a little more sophisticated.
-In this recipe we'll create a function which displays each player's name and number of jumps on a single line.
+In this chapter we'll create a function which displays each player's name and number of jumps on a single line.
 To do that we'll need to process each item in the array one at a time.
 One of the ways you can process items in an array is using *loops*.
 Computers are very good at repeating the same thing over and over.
 In programming repeating the same thing over is called *looping*.
 There are two *looping* statements in Javascript, the *for* statement and the *while* statement.

 ### The *for* Loop
 The *for* loop is usually used to process each item in an array.
 For example, if we have an array of animals `['cat','cow','pig','sheep','wolf']` we could print out each animal using the following code: